 By Osama Diab

-The power of an idea proved stronger than tanks, water cannons and bullets.
+The power of a revolutionary idea proved stronger than Egypt's tanks, water cannons and bullets.

 Thursday 16 February 2011